alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

 ## Type Aliases and Object types

 Type aliases can be used to create your own types.
-You are not limited to using uinion types though - you can also provide an alias to a complex object type.
+You are not limited to using union types though - you can also provide an alias to a complex object type.

 The following routine is not using type aliases.